 All Flow Hives need to be opened for inspection, just like regular beehives.
-This is an important activity in monitoring your hive for pests and disease.
+This is an important activity in keeping your bees healthy.

 The number of inspections needed per year varies a great deal.
-In places with a high level of bee disease, many beekeepers open and inspect each hive every month or six weeks during the spring and summer.
+In regions where bees tend to require a high degree of attention, beekeepers open and inspect each hive every month or six weeks during the spring and summer.

-Experienced beekeepers observe the behaviour of bees at the hive entrance and can usually judge whether they need to open the hive for further inspection.
+Experienced beekeepers observe the behaviour of bees at the hive entrance and can usually judge whether they need to open the hive for a closer look.
+Brood inspections involve opening up the hive, so you will need protective gear such as a hive tool, smoker, bee suit and gloves for this.

 Read more on brood inspections here.